cindy-schaller/choa-app-patient/README.md

 You may also need to install sqlite and/or sqlite3-devel depending on your operating system.

-To run the app, you need to install Django and dependencies:
+To run the app, you need to install Django and dependencies by executing the following commands:

     git clone https://github.gatech.edu/cdchealthyweight/fgh-web.git fgh
     cd fgh
     pip install -r requirements.txt

+_Note: installing Django using apt-get may install an older, incompatible version_

 After this, you can set up the app locally: